 What if there are any areas of my child’s progress that are lower than expected?

 If we identify areas that are lower than expected we will discuss with you specific strategies that we suggest we put in place to support the child.
 If there are significant emerging concerns, a disability or specific special education need identified, we will develop an Individual Education Plan to support the child’s future learning and development.
-This will involve any other professionals who are presently supporting the child.
+This will involve any other professionals, parents and others who are presently supporting the child.